Psychedelic/cap/spec.md

 ```
 type Event = variant {
     // The original caller to the `insert` method.
-    token  : principal;
+    contract : principal;
     // The time the transaction was inserted to ICHS in ms.
     time     : u64;
     // Should be the original caller who invoked the call on the token canister.
     caller : principal;
     // The amount touched in the event.
     amount : u64;
-    // The fee that was captured by the token.
+    // The fee that was captured by the token contract.
-    // --- QUESTION: What is the unit for the fee?
     fee    : u64;
     // A memo for this transaction.
     memo   : u32;